omnigroup/OmniGroup/README.markdown

     git clone git://github.com/omnigroup/OmniGroup
     git submodule update --init

-Configuring Xcode 4
+Xcode
 -------------------

-- We currently use Xcode 4.6.3 and Xcode 5.
+- We currently use Xcode 5.1.
 You'll probably have the best results if you do too.
 - Add the projects you want to your workspace.
 - If building for iOS, you need to edit your scheme to turn off implicit dependencies and parallel builds.
-Xcode 4 doesn't understand implicit dependencies with static libraries, so you'll need to add the dependencies to your scheme in the right order.
+Xcode doesn't understand implicit dependencies with static libraries, so you'll need to add the dependencies to your scheme in the right order.
 - Take a look in the Workspaces directory for a sample workspace for the TextEditor iPad example app.

 Supported Targets
 ----------------------

-- We require iOS 7 and Mac OS X 10.8.
+- We require iOS 7.1 and Mac OS X 10.9.

 Configuring the Source
 ----------------------